-You might have seen a glimpse of this halfway through in the Gameplay reveal where you see 2 Chibi characters from the 3rd person view walk through this big map.
+You might have seen a glimpse of this halfway through in the Gameplay reveal where you see 2 Chibi characters from the 3rd person’s perspective walk through this giant map.
 This is actually one of the ways that you see your own customized character, although, on the Overworld, they kinda look like bobbleheads.

-The Overworld lets you travel from location to location but it’s more than a level select screen.
-Tiny Tina’s Wonderlands’ Overworld influenced by J-RPG.
-You are able to discover new areas, find loot, but also run into dynamic encounters.
+The Overworld lets you travel to each location but it’s more than a level select screen.
+Tiny Tina’s Wonderlands’ Overworld was influenced by J-RPG.
+You are able to discover new areas, find loot, and run into dynamic encounters.
 You will find more info about that below.

 Tiny Tina’s Wonderlands has a fairly linear main plot and a ton of side missions.
 But on top of that, you are able to discover 5 optional maps.
 They are connected to the main story but they also function as their own standalone plots.
 You can discover new areas by completing tasks on the Overworld map.

 In the gameplay trailer, we already saw the chibi characters open up loot chests and collect some gold.
 But if you look through the environment, you also see these dice, they look important and like something you want to collect.

 You can initiate or get “sucked in” the Dynamic Encounter.
-When they occur you are seamlessly dropped into the first-person combat.
+When they occur you are seamlessly dropped into first-person combat.
 There you do a small fight, get your loot, and pop back out to further explore the Overworld.

 You have the ability to skip these random encounters.
 Your character walks faster than the enemies on the Overworld map.
 You can also smash the enemy on the Overworld map dealing with them in that way.
 However, the Developers want you to get excited to jump into these encounters.
 Therefore they want them to be meaningful and give you that Christmas or birthday present sensation of ‘Ah, what a nice surprise!’.

 Gearbox Doesn’t want to make Random Encounters a forced thing or a distraction.